-Georgia Police Shoot, Kill Family’s Dog Then Force Owner To Cut Off Its Head
+Georgia Police Shoot, Kill Family’s Dog, Then Force Owner To Cut Off Its Head

 “What law did I break?” questioned Goodwin.

-“We asking you to cut…remove the dog’s head,” the cop states, as if Goodwin is required to perform such a procedure.
+“We asking you to cut… remove the dog’s head,” the cop states.

 Despite protest from Goodwin, he is forced to cut his dog’s head off moments after witnessing it being shot by police.
-Goodwin posted the horrifying video showing him cutting his dog’s head but it was flagged by Facebook for containing “graphic violence or gore.”
+Goodwin posted the horrifying video showing him cutting his dog’s head, but it was flagged by Facebook for containing “graphic violence or gore.”
 However, the video is still available on Facebook but it will not be posted here due to its extremely graphic content.

-The video incited outrage among viewers, with many suggesting that Goodwing seek legal action against the officers.
+The video incited outrage among viewers, with many suggesting that Goodwin seek legal action against the officers.